luisalfonsopreciado/Graph-Algorithms-Visualization/static/media/Depth First Search.6e0c2e90.md

 1. In Depth First Search we start by visiting the "start" node and adding it to a Stack data structure.

-2. While the Stack is not empty repeat the following:
+2. While the Stack is not empty repeat the following steps:

-- Pop the first element from the Stack and call it currentNode.
+- Pop the first element from the stack and call it currentNode.
 - Mark the currentNode as visited.
 - Get the list of adjacent elements of currentNode.
 - Add the adjacent elements to the Stack.